DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ## What's Next

-By this point our solution is pretty complete!
+By this point the skeleton of our solution is pretty complete!
 We've shown the direct build performance improvement delivered by our ZFS Conan Cache.
 We've also shown how to provide this benefit to Developers with Kubernetes-hosted devContainers, and we've tied it into CI with GitHub ARC as well.

 For next steps we need to start looking at bringing this solution to production.
 We need to dig in on end-to-end performance and security.